dev-tch/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 8-firstdelete : delete /tmp/my_first_directory/betty
-script 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory script 10-back : changes the working directory to the previous one
+script 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory script 10-back : changes the working directory to the previous one script 11-lists : lists all files  in the current directory and the parent of the working directory and the /boot directory (in this order)